GellertPalfi/CS229-ML-algorithms-from-scratch/README.md

 Running the algorithm for 10k iterations with a learning rate of `0.003` the parameters almost match the ones calculated by sklearn:
 ![image](https://github.com/GellertPalfi/CS229/assets/69762257/c96d8e6e-c810-42b0-aab0-e816910da6a9)
-Since MSE is a convex function which means that the local optimum is also the global one, my algorithm would converge given enough time.
+Since MSE is a convex function which means that the local optimum is also the global one, my algorithm would eventually converge given enough time.